moellenbeck/nodered-paperlessngx/README.md

 - `Get Tags` - retrieves all tags
 - `Get Correspondents` - retrieves all correspondents
 - `Get custom fields` - retrieves all custom fields
+- `Update document` - updates fields of a single document